Last updated: February 16, 2022

 If you’re a B2B marketer, or salesperson, feeding the lead machine probably keeps you up at night.
 Sales-qualified leads are the lifeblood of nearly every business, both online and off.

 What is lead generation?

 To start with the basics, let’s get the definition of lead generation out of the way.
 According to Webopedia:

 Today, the key channels for lead gen can be divided into two: online and offline.
-Some examples of online lead generation channels would include your blog and website, ads and SEO.
+Some examples of online lead generation marketing channels would include your blog and website, ads and SEO.
 The more commonly used offline channels are direct mail, trade shows and cold calling.

 Lead generation is key to business success

-In a recent research report we put together with Copper, the Google-recommended CRM, B2B sales and marketing leaders what they consider the key metrics for business success.
+In a recent research report we put together with Copper, the Google-recommended CRM, B2B sales and marketing leaders shared what they consider the key metrics for business success.

 The number 1 metric?
 Quality of leads.

 The state of lead gen in 2022: what are the best sources of leads?

 Everyone in B2B probably spends a lot of time in meetings, on Zoom calls, discussing where to get more high-quality prospective leads.
 Or where existing leads are coming from.